 Task Manager can start or stop any of its 16 timers.
-When a timer is started, it counts down and expires when it reaches the length of time set in Configure > Task Manager > Counters and Timers.
+When a timer is stopped, it ceases to count down, so it does not expire.
+If it is re-started, it starts counting down again from the length of time set in Configure > Task Manager > Counters and Timers.
 You can create tasks that are executed when a timer expires.